University Catalog 2024-2025

 Prerequisite(s): ECON 1010 and 1020.

-A description and analysis of the principal features of the American economic experience.
-The colonial relationship with England.
-The economics of slavery.
-The industrialization and urbanization of America.
-Attention also is given to the insight into contemporary problems that can be gained by an examination of our historical experience.
+A description and analysis of the principal features of the American economic experience, including the colonial relationship with England, and the nation's rapid industrialization and urbanization.
+Attention also is given to the insight into contemporary problems from examination of our historical experience.

 Prerequisite(s): ECON 1010 and (ECON 1020 or 1040).

 The objective of this course is for students to examine health care issues and reforms from an economic perspective.
-The course will first provide students with an overview of the U.S. health care system and then discuss important problems associated with U.S. health care markets including high health care costs or the high number of uninsured.
-Students will use theories and concepts from economics to understand these problems and assess the impact of health reforms.
-Much attention will focus on various provisions of the 2010 Patient Protection and Affordable Care Act (PPACA).
-Topics covered will include the expansion of private and public health insurance, the individual mandate, measures to control health care costs and spending, the regulation of the health insurance industry, the politics and ongoing debates surrounding health care reform, and the impact of health care reform on the economy.
-Prerequisite(s): ECON 1010.
+The course will first provide students with an overview of the U.S. health care system and then discuss important problems such as high health care costs and the high number of uninsured.
+Much attention will focus on various provisions of the 2010 Patient Protection and Affordable Care Act (PPACA), also known as Obamacare.
+Topics covered will include the expansion of private and public health insurance, individual mandate, measures to control health care costs and spending, the regulation of the health insurance industry, the politics and ongoing debates surrounding health care reform, and the impact of health care reform on the economy.

 Prerequisite(s): ECON 1010.